folio-org/raml-module-builder/README.md

 );
 ```

-This means that all the fields in the json schema (representing the json object) **are** the jsonb (column) in the Postgres table.
+This means that all the fields in the JSON schema (representing the JSON object) **are** the "jsonb" (column) in the Postgres table.

 There is one exception to this.
 Lets take an example of an auditing table which wants to store changes to a specific table.
-Every row in the audit table will contain the operation, date and the current content (jsonb) in the table being audited.
+Every row in the audit table will contain the operation, date, and the current content (jsonb) in the table being audited.

-for example:
+For example:

 _id| orig_id | operation | jsonb | creation_date